tsgates/arch-wiki-markdown/wiki/Courier_MTA.md

 Installing
 ----------

-Install courier-mta from the Arch User Repository.
+Install courier-mta from the Arch User Repository(requires base-devel).

 Any other mail transfer agents (like cyrus) or smtp servers (sendmail, postfix, etc) must be uninstalled for this, so answer 'yes' when